hal/elemento/testsuite/README.md

 # Testsuite for Elemento

-This folder contains a testsuite for Elemento which is based on annotations and code generation.
-Tests are written using some of the JUnit annotations and are executed in the context of a GWT application.
+This folder contains maven modules for the Elemento testsuite.
+Tests are written using regular JUnit annotations and are executed in the context of a GWT application.
 The GWT application logs the progress and the outcome of the tests.

 ## Writing Tests